isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This function is by most measure too long anyway, but the point is that the used by `fn` and the file handle held by `is` are retained for much longer than needed and that unanticipated use of `is` and `fn` could happen later in the function.
-In this case, it might be a good ide to factor out the read:
+In this case, it might be a good idea to factor out the read:

     void fill_record(Record& r, const string& name)
     {